Greta Thunberg Says She Wouldn’t Have ‘Wasted [Her] Time’ Talking To Donald Trump

 “Those attacks are just funny because they obviously don’t mean anything.
 I guess of course it means something – they are terrified of young people bringing change which they don’t want – but that is just proof that we are actually doing something and that they see us as some kind of threat,” she said.

-Her father, Svante Thunberg, who also appeared on the BBC interview, said that his daughter is doing “very well” with the attacks against her, as well was with fabrications about her that have popped up, calling the fabrications “fake news.”
+Her father, Svante Thunberg, who also appeared on the BBC interview, said that his daughter is doing “very well” with the attacks against her, as well as with fabrications about her that have popped up, calling the fabrications “fake news.”

 “She laughs most of the time.
 She finds it hilarious,” he said.